ev-the-dev/redis-go-clone/README.md

 - `00`: Next 6 bits represent length.
 - `01`: Next 6 bits *plus* the next byte represent length (14 bits total).
 - `10`: Discard remaining 6 bits.
 Next 4 bytes represent length.
 - `11`: Special format.
 Next 6 bits describe format.
-Can be used to store numbers or strings using String Encoding (TODO: link incoming).
+Can be used to store numbers or strings using [*String Encoding*](#113-string-encoding)    (I'm not sure what String Encoding has to do with this tbh).
     - Think storing JSON as a string?

 Example of a length-encoded descriptor and value: